starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 </button>
 ```

-One of the benefits of using SSE is that we can send multiple events (HTML fragments, store value updates, etc.) in a single response.
+One of the benefits of using SSE is that we can send multiple events (HTML fragments, signal updates, etc.) in a single response.

 !!!CODE_SNIPPET:getting_started/multiple_events!!!

 ## A Quick Overview

 Using `data-*` attributes (hence the name), you can introduce reactive state to your frontend and access it anywhere in the DOM and in your backend.
-You can set up events that trigger requests to backend endpoints that respond with HTML fragments and store updates.
+You can set up events that trigger requests to backend endpoints that respond with HTML fragment and signal updates.

-- Merge values into the global store: `data-store="{foo: ''}"`
+- Merge signals into the store: `data-store="{foo: ''}"`
-- Bind element values to store values: `data-model="foo"`
+- Bind element values to signals: `data-model="foo"`
 - Set the text content of an element to an expression.: `data-text="$foo"`
 - Show or hide an element using an expression: `data-show="$foo"`
 - Modify the classes on an element: `data-class="{'font-bold': $foo}"`
 - Bind an expression to an HTML attribute: `data-bind-disabled="$foo == ''"`
 - Execute an expression on an event: `data-on-click="$get(/endpoint)"`
-- Persist all store values in local storage: `data-persist`
+- Persist all signals in local storage: `data-persist`
-- Create a computed store value: `data-computed-foo="$bar + 1"`
+- Create a computed signal: `data-computed-foo="$bar + 1"`
 - Create a reference to an element: `data-ref="alert"`
 - Send a header with a request: `data-header-foo="{'x-powered-by': $foo}"`
-- Replaces the URL: `data-replace-url="'/page1'"`
+- Replace the URL: `data-replace-url="'/page1'"`